GHCamille/blablattractiveness/README.md

 # How is this even relevant ?
 It is : indeed as a Blablacar driver, I know myself that prices entered by drivers are based on what they think the passenger is ready to pay.
 The price need to be attractive because if it's not then the car is not full.
 For instance one might have 3 passengers for 10€ each while another will have 2 passengers for 12.5€ each.
 The first case is better for both the driver and the passengers.
 The only risk would be to have only 2 passengers, therefore second case would be better.
 But this case never happens.
 Why ?
 Well we notice that usually the cheapest trips are full.

-# Ok, fine, but what's the link with attractivity ?
+# Ok, fine, but what's the link with attractiveness ?
 I guess that we now agree in saying that the price does now depend on what passengers and drivers agree to be "the worth of the city".
 We can expect a price distribution that goes with most of the prices really cheap, and then have some higher prices, that are usually mistakes (prices suggested by the app, people trying the app for the first time, people who didn't check how much the competitors sell the trip, so they put the price far too expensive).
 Usually mistakes result in people don't booking the trip.
 We will study the following metrics to build our KPI :